FUS {Gallery}

-Rachel Lee Hall and Michal Hall Bravo Ramírez are the creators of the short 9 minute animated movie Forest Under Stress (FUS).
+Rachel Lee Hall and Michal Hall Bravo Ramírez are the creators of the short 9 minute animated movie Forest Under Stress the Movie.

-Forest Under Stress is a short film about Rachel Lee Hall, a longtime resident of and advocate for the Southern Oregon forest, and her observations regarding the forest’s diminishing resiliency caused by the continuous disruption in the hydrological water cycle during the last four decades.
-This disruption adversely affects root systems, aquifer recharge, and in turn, the terrestrial story, causing brownout and volatile fuel load ignited by man or nature resulting in mega wildfires.
-Rachel knows, Nature will correct this imbalance with wildfire, until the fuel load is exhausted.
+Forest Under Stress is a short film about Rachel Lee Hall, a longtime resident of and advocate for the Southern Oregon forest, and her citizen scientist observations regarding the forest’s diminishing resiliency caused by the continuous disruption in the hydrological water cycle during the last three decades.
+This disruption adversely affects root systems, aquifer recharge, respiration and in turn, the terrestrial story, causing brownout and volatile fuel load, when upont ignition by man or nature can resulte in mega wildfires.
+Rachel knows, Nature will correct this imbalance with wildfire, until the fuel load is exhausted, forever changing the historic landscapes we love.

 The story takes place in Southern Oregon's forest plagued by decades of competitive vegetative buildup, which contributes to chronic soil dehydration and follows a trio of mycelium fungi as they struggle to broker an exchange for nutrients, minerals, and moisture to the desperate root system in exchange for carbohydrates.
 Through the eyes of the mycelia, the film encourages viewers to consider factors that caused stress in the terrestrial story, which helped create the conditions for devastating wildfires.
 This story asks the audience to remember this clarion call: Remember, the forest is more than just trees.

-What happened to Southern Oregon's Forest in Spring 2020?
-Rachel Lee Hall
+What Happened to Southern Oregon's Forest in Spring 2020?

 The ecological disaster arrived on time.
-The disturbance in the natural fire cycle aided by passive forest management – some call it the lack of forest maintenance — triggered a rapid growth of competitive vegetative mass in the terrestrial story.
+The disturbance in the natural fire cycle aided by decades of passive forest management – some call lack of forest maintenance — triggered a rapid growth of competitive vegetative mass in the terrestrial story and root systems below ground for moisture, nutrients, and minerals, while reducing filters sunlight as the canopy closed, creating a Forest Under Stress.

-The very act of Passive Forest Management (PFM) or hands-off forestry or lack of forest maintenance – whatever phrase you wish to use — diminished the capacity of annual precipitation to meet the demands of competitive vegetative mass above and below ground and the forest declined, becoming susceptible to beetle kill, disease, and brownout.
+The very act of Passive Forest Management (PFM) or hands-off forestry is lack of forest maintenance – whatever phrase you wish to use — diminished the capacity of annual precipitation to meet the demands of increasing competitive vegetative mass above and below ground.
+Forest resiliency declined, becoming susceptible to beetle kill, disease, and brownout.
 Nature will correct this imbalance by wildfires.
 Wildfires do not respect boundaries or ownership.
-The forest is fluid; however well documented and legally defended there are no lines.
+The forest is fluid; however well documented and legally defended, there are no lines.

-Designated burns in the Rogue Valley from Costco parking lot, November 2017.
-A hundred percent carbon emission into atmosphere, which is a principal contribution to rapid climate change as the sink of sequestration of carbon in our forests goes up in smoke by man made fires during the fall/winter slash burns or relentless forest wildfires in the summer fires seasons.
+Planned or unplanned wildfires are a hundred percent carbon emission into atmosphere, which is a principal contribution to climate change as the sink of sequestration of carbon in our forests goes up in smoke during the fall/winter slash burns, prescribed burns out of control and relentless forest wildfires in the during wildfires seasons.

 Almeda Wildfires in Rogue Valley, Oregon September 2020